Color palettes

 Meaning-associated palettes

 If the column used for coloring has an associated custom meaning of “values list”, you can associate a color to each of the values.
-DSS will automatically use the palette associated to the meaning (but this can be overriden).
+DSS will automatically use the palette associated to the meaning (but this can be overridden).

 Color assignations